lhwdev/railx/README.md

 kind of simplest CFD.

 Most aspect of this properties is configurable.
 Note that `realisticSpeed` considers one block length as one meter, and 1 second (=20 game tick) as one second.
-So something will seem to work weird; if you build curve as you would normally build, train won't be able to speed up as its curvature is too steep.
-In real life, minimum curve radius of railway is much larger than expected; minimum radii of some high speed train railway is 8000 m.
+You might think something work weird; if you build curve as you would normally build in vanilla Create mod, train won't be able to speed up as its curvature is too steep.
+In real life, minimum curve radius of railway is much larger than expected.
 Of course, I'm planning to apply different curvature resistance according to gauge; monorail track of Steam 'n' Rails should have less resistance than standard gauge.

 ### `middleTrack`